Quick start

 - Do not ignore uneven depth or sloped ground.

-- Supplier minimums and rounding can change the purchase amount.
+- Supplier minimums, half-yard rounding, truck delivery rules, and bag labels can change the purchase amount.

 Research and references